MarioCatuogno/Clean-macOS/README.md

 Open this [link](https://github.com/stuartcryan/custom-iterm-applescripts-for-alfred) and copy the Apple Script to use __iTerm__ as default terminal in Alfred.
 Paste the content into _Preferences > Features > Terminal/Shell > Application: Custom_.
 Go to _System Preferences > Keyboard > Shortcuts > Spotlight_ and remove the keybind `CMD+SPACE`; then open Alfred and go to _Preferences > General_ and select `CMD+SPACE` as default keybind.

+These are the workflows I think are the most useful:

+* [Colors](http://www.packal.org/workflow/colors): Color tools for developers
+* [Open-with-VSCode](https://github.com/alexchantastic/alfred-open-with-vscode-workflow): Open files or folders with Visual Studio Code

 ## Thanks to

 * [@mathiasbynens](https://github.com/mathiasbynens) for his amazing [dotfiles](https://github.com/mathiasbynens/dotfiles)